Lenny Torres: Amateur career

 Torres graduated from Beacon High School in Beacon, New York, where he played baseball.
 Between his junior and senior years, USA Baseball chose him for their 18-and-under team.
 As a senior at Beacon, he pitched to a 0.68 earned run average while striking out 85 batters in 41 innings pitched.
 He committed to play college baseball at St. John's University.

 Professional career

+Cleveland Indians / Guardians

 The Cleveland Indians selected Torres with the 41st selection of the 2018 Major League Baseball draft.
 Torres signed with the Indians on June 19 for $1.35 million.
 He made his professional debut with the Arizona League Indians and spent the whole season there, compiling a 1.76 ERA in six games (five starts).
-He underwent Tommy John surgery prior to the 2019 season, forcing him to miss the year.
+He underwent Tommy John surgery prior to the 2019 season, forcing him to miss the entirety of the season.

-Torres did not play a minor league game in 2020 due to the cancellation of the season.
+Torres did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He spent the 2021 season with the Lynchburg Hillcats, appearing in twenty games (19 starts) and going 2-7 with a 6.29 ERA and 73 strikeouts over 68 2/3 innings.
+Torres split 2022 between the rookie–level Arizona Complex League Guardians and High–A Lake County Captains.
+In 15 games (4 starts) for the two affiliates, he struggled to a 1–4 record and 6.48 ERA with 37 strikeouts across 33 1/3 innings pitched.

+Torres returned in Lake County in 2023, making 34 appearances out of the bullpen and registering a 5–2 record and 5.03 ERA with 53 strikeouts and 8 saves across 39 1/3 innings pitched.
+He spent the 2024 campaign with the Double–A Akron RubberDucks, logging a 2–6 record and 2.26 ERA with 63 strikeouts and 7 saves over 51 2/3 innings of work.
+Torres elected free agency following the season on November 4, 2024.

+Cincinnati Reds

+On December 6, 2024, Torres signed a minor league contract with the Cincinnati Reds.
+He elected free agency on November 6.